Universality vs Genericity and $C_4$-free graphs: -free graphs have no generic element

 \begin{proposition} If $A\in \mathcal{K}(C_4)$ is of diameter $2$ without dominating vertex, then there is an edge in $A$ not contained in any $3$-cycle.

 \end{proposition} \begin{proof}

 Let $A$ be a $C_4$-free graph of diameter $2$ without dominating vertex.
-Then by \cite{BB} we are in one of two cases:\begin{enumerate} \item the graph $A$ is strongly regular, i.e. there are integers $k, \lambda, \mu$ such that every vertex has valency $k$, every two adjacent vertices have $\lambda$ common neighbours and every two non-adjacent vertices have $\mu$ common neighbours.
-Note that we have $\mu=1$. \item the graph $A$ has two valencies, and in this case there are edges not contained in a triangle (expressed in \cite{BB} as saying there are maximal cliques having $2$ elements). \end{enumerate}
+Then by Theorem~1 of~\cite{BB} we are in one of two cases:\begin{enumerate} \item the graph $A$ is strongly regular, i.e., there are integers $k, \lambda, \mu$ such that every vertex has degree $k$, every two adjacent vertices have $\lambda$ common neighbours and every two non-adjacent vertices have $\mu$ common neighbours.
+Note that we have $\mu=1$. \item the graph $A$ has two degrees, and in this case there are edges not contained in a triangle (expressed in \cite{BB} as saying there are maximal cliques having $2$ elements). \end{enumerate}

-In case (1) above, we have $\lambda\neq 1$ by \cite{DF}, and so in this case $A$ contains no 3-cycles.
+In case (1) above, we have $\lambda\neq 1$ (see e.g. \cite{DF} or \cite{Ca}, Theorem 2.4), and so in this case $A$ contains no 3-cycles.

 Thus, any $C_4$-free graph of diameter 2 without dominating vertex has an edge not contained in a triangle. \end{proof}